Table of Contents

 - Communicate: Let the practitioner know about any health conditions or concerns you might have before the session begins.

-- Listen to Your Body: If at any point you feel uncomfortable, it’s okay to step out of the session.
+- Listen to Your Body: If at any point you feel uncomfortable, it’s okay to sit up or even step out of the session.

 - Consult Professionals: Always seek advice from healthcare providers, especially if you have existing health conditions or concerns about how the sound bath might affect you.